stonezyg/modernize-apps-katacoda/scenarios/developer-intro/05-debugging.md

 After a few seconds, reload the [Coolstore Application](http://www-coolstore-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com) in your browser and notice now the application behaves properly and displays `Inventory Unavailable` whereas before it was totally and confusingly blank:

+> **NOTE** Some browsers (most, actually) will cache the web content including CSS files.
+You may need to [clear the browser cache](https://www.lifewire.com/how-to-clear-cache-2617980) to see the changes!
+You can also open a separate browser or an "incognito" or "private browsing" tab and visit the same URL.

 ![Bug fixed](../../assets/developer-intro/debug-coolstore-bug-fixed.png)